The Chinese pianist answers our 'If You Were' questions.

 Practice, practice and practice!
 1. Take your time to practice and do not be impatient about seemingly slow progress.
 2. Always repeat erroneous sections till perfect, do not repeat the entire piece.
-3. Practice with metronome.
-Even professional concert pianists practises slowly with metronome before the concert.
+3. Practice with a metronome.
+Even professional concert pianists practise slowly with a metronome before the concert.
 4. Increase repertoire hugely.
 5. And listen to various recordings from maestros.

 If you weren’t a pianist, what would you be?

 One person you’d love to play for (dead or alive)?